anupam2005/AzureCertificationPrep/README.md

 **Azure Policy** is used to enforce different rules and effects over your resources, such as limiting what actions different administrators can perform within resource group.

+ **Security policies in Azure** define the desired configuration of your services and workloads.
+They help ensure you're complying with your **company's security requirements**.

+ **Azure Policy** enforces organizational standards and compliance at scale.
+Examples include **restricting a SKU or size of a virtual machine** or defining which types of Azure resources are allowed.

 Appropriately configured **Network Security groups** allow you to *control all inbound and outbound traffic for your virtual machines.*

 **Azure Privileged Identity Management (PIM)** is a service in Azure **Active Directory (Azure AD)** that enables you to manage, control, and monitor access to important resources in your organization.